mgamble1023/SleepInvestigatoR/README.md

 **16. Propensity.cutoff**

    Used to set the cutoff value for minimum bout length in propensity measurements.
 Value chosen here will be used for **both** states in the propensity measurement.
 So    if looking at the average duration between Wake and NREMS setting 'Propensity.cutoff = 15' with and epoch.size of 4 sec will mean that for the bout to be counted both    wake and NREMS will need to be 60 seconds in duration.
-See NREMS.cutoff for more details.
+See NREM.cutoff for more details.

 **17. data.format**